Olympic gold, silver and bronze medals

 All Olympic and Paralympic medals are also with the name of each medalist's sport, discipline and event.
 These inscriptions are found in French on Olympic medals and in English on Paralympic medals, the official languages of the IOC and the International Paralympic Committee.

-Blue ribbon and red ribbon
+Blue and red ribbon

 The Eiffel Tower also inspired the unique design of the ribbon which athletes will proudly wear.
 The ribbon is embellished with the tower's latticework by bringing the pieces of ribbon together, the line even hints at the shape of the famous monument.
 The sober blue of the Olympic ribbon is matched by the deep red of the Paralympic ribbon, a blend of the Eiffel Tower's first two colors, Venice red and red brown.